narthur/civilrm/civil-crm-plan.md

 -   **External Data Integration**: Automatically populate and update representative data using public APIs (e.g., Google Civic, OpenStates).
 -   **Communication Tools**: Streamline your outreach with email templates, SMS reminders, and calendar scheduling.
 -   **Smart Reminders**: Get timely notifications for follow-ups, upcoming votes, and important deadlines.
+-   **AI Writing Assistant**: Get real-time feedback on your messages to representatives, with suggestions for clarity, effectiveness, and tone while maintaining your authentic voice.

 ## Schema Design